openearth/xbeach-docs/xbeach_manual.rst

 Shallow water equations
 -----------------------

+.. seealso:: The shallow water equations are implemented in :f:func:`flow_timestep_module/flow`.

 For the low-frequency waves and mean flows we use the shallow water equations.
 To account for the wave induced mass-flux and the subsequent (return) flow these are cast into a depth-averaged Generalized